luca-caruccio/dsc-project-submissions-online/README.md

 ### Grading

 Your teacher will use the rubric at the bottom of the main project assignment to grade your project.
-In order to pass, you must score "Accomplished" on nearly all rubric elements.
+In order to pass, you must score "Accomplished" or "Exemplary" on nearly all rubric elements.
 You will receive a score of P (Pass) or NP (No Pass) - you must pass in order to move to the next phase with your cohort.
 Your teacher will grade your submission sometime after your review.

 ## Conclusion